nirvati/website-next/content/fr/philosophy.md

 We refer to Nirvati OS as the “General Core OS” because it embodies our philosophy.
 Similar to a chef who crafts unique dishes from a variety of ingredients, we’ve built our ecosystem on a core that’s flexible, adaptable, and versatile.
 Nirvati OS serves as the starting point for those who seek to reclaim their digital self-sovereignty, providing freedom of choice and versatility for mainstream users.

-### Citadel OS and Luxdis OS: Tailored Solutions

-Nirvati OS is currently in progress of being extended through Citadel OS, which integrates the broader Nirvati philosophy of efficiency, making it an ideal choice for Bitcoin enthusiasts.

-Luxdis OS is designed specifically for educational institutions, catering to the unique requirements of the academic environment.

-These specialized OSs respect the principles of Freedom by providing tailored choices to meet specific needs.

 ## Tools and Services of our FOSS Ecosystem

 **Simplifying Digital Life**